ReSound Hearing Aids Cost and Pricing in 2025

 ReSound Nexia

-They’re lightweight and have a low center of gravity.
-This enables each hearing aid to remain in place when worn, without feeling heavy or compromising comfort.
+They’re lightweight and have a low center of gravity, which enables each hearing aid to remain in place without feeling heavy or compromising comfort.
 They’re also waterproof, so you don’t have to worry about getting caught in the rain.
+Through the Nexia 3D app, you can adjust the noise level around you using the Hear In Noise program.
+It lets you significantly reduce background sounds so face-to-face conversations are clear and easy to hear without straining.

 ReSound Omnia